todarch/todarch-docs/postgresql/README.md

 # PostgreSQL Management

-- Anything something can go wrong, and we might lose all the data
+- Anytime something can go wrong, and we might lose all the data

 - Better to have tools to create backups, and restore to a snapshot whenever necessary